-1.02 Length of Probationary Period for Teachers
+1.02 Length of Probationary Period for Teacher Educators

-A probationary teacher is one who is beginning/renewing his/her employment with the District.
-The probationary period will be two (2) years; however, at the sole discretion of the administration, the probationary period may be extended for one (1) year for the purpose of remediation and/or evaluation.
+A probationary teacher educator is one who is beginning/renewing his/her employment with, or being reemployed after a period of separation from, the District.
+The probationary period will be two (2) years; however, at the sole discretion of the administration, the probationary period may be extended for one (1) year once for the purpose of remediation and/or evaluation.